ArtCodeStudio/viola-theme/README.md

 ```

 ### Styles
-The styles are written in sass and compiled to css, if you want to change the style you need to do this this in the sass files and to recompile the css.
+The styles are written in sass and compiled to css, if you want to change the style you need to do this in the sass files and to recompile the css.

 You can recompile the styles with `npm run build`.